ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-Factories can also be located in a dedicated class.
+Error factories can also be located in a dedicated class.

 ```csharp
 public static class CreateUserErrorFactory